Why do my gums bleed when I brush my teeth?

 Treating gum disease is best in the earliest stages of gingivitis.
 In most cases, patients with gingivitis can be treated with a thorough and deep cleaning of the teeth and gums.
 Your dentist may also recommend prescription anti-bacterial rinses and tips and tricks on how to brush and floss more thoroughly.
 Patients who are prone to gum disease may benefit from visiting the dentist more frequently for teeth cleanings and oral health exams.

 Patients with late stage gum disease may require additional restorative procedures to fully restore their oral health.
 Patients with periodontists often require gum therapy, dental implants to replace missing teeth and may require bone or tissue grafting.
-Drs.
-Covington & DuRantiller provides comprehensive periodontal therapy options for the treatment of gum disease and periodontist.
+Our Ladys Island dentists provide comprehensive periodontal therapy options for the treatment of gum disease and periodontitis.
 Our full scope of restorative treatment options are tailored to meet your unique dental needs.
 We work from the foundation up to build healthy, beautiful smiles that last.

 Schedule A Consultation